 During the semester you will take TWO non-cumulative quizzes that will test your knowledge on the texts studied and the conversations/lectures in class.
 These quizzes will not require rote memorization but will test your ability to understand and process important themes, ideas, and concepts discussed, viewed, and read about in this course.
-You will take these quizzes on paper during class.
-Each quiz takes place over two days:
+You will take these quizzes uses LockDown Browser.
+Each quiz has two sections that each take 55 minutes:

-- Day One, Part One: Closed book: 150 points: Short Essay Prompts & Multiple Choice 87 points: 4 prompt identifications at 22/21 points each (3 @ 22 & 1 @ 21 = 87) 63 points: 21 multiple choice questions at 3 points each - Day Two/Part #2 (100 points): Open book: made up of longer essay questions.
+- Part One: (150 points) Closed book: Short Essay Prompts & Multiple Choice 87 points: 4 prompt identifications at 22/21 points each (3 @ 22 & 1 @ 21 = 87) 63 points: 21 multiple choice questions at 3 points each - Part Two: (100 points): Open book: Longer Essays.
 You will receive a list of 6 essay questions, and you will respond to three (34, 33, & 33 points).
 You will have access to your printed or handwritten notes on Day Two of the quiz.
 You will not have access to your notes on your laptop.